-FuseSocial is an organization based in Fort McMurray, Alberta formed in 2013 at the almalgamation of three community organizations: Leadership Wood Buffalo, Volunteer Wood Buffalo, and Non-profit Sector Link Wood Buffalo.
+FuseSocial is an organization based in Fort McMurray, Alberta formed in 2013 at the amalgamation of three community organizations: Leadership Wood Buffalo, Volunteer Wood Buffalo, and Non-profit Sector Link Wood Buffalo.
 Their focus is to "strengthen social profits through education, development, innovation and collaboration" (1).
-Following their first launch of a CIW Community Wellbeing Survey in 2014, FuseSocial launched a second Community Wellbeing Survey to assess how residents of the Regional Municipality of Wood Buffalo's wellbeing is fairing currently, and how it has changed since 2014.
+Following a first CIW Community Wellbeing Survey in 2014, FuseSocial, in collaboration with many local organizations, launched a second CIW Survey in 2019 to assess how residents of the Regional Municipality of Wood Buffalo's wellbeing is faring currently, and how it has changed since 2014.

 Wood Buffalo Second Community Wellbeing Survey 2019

 From April to August 2019, all Wood Buffalo households were invited to complete the second CIW Community Wellbeing Survey.
 The survey includes focused questions in the CIW's eight defined domains of wellbeing and will help measure quality of life of residents across the Regional Municipality of Wood Buffalo.
 The CIW is preparing reports outlining the results of this survey, with the first report scheduled for release in late 2019.
-The results of the survey will be used by FuseSocial and its partners to facilitate conversations aimed at developing innovative solutions to pressing challenges that affect quality of life for Wood Buffalo residents.
-Additionally, as the second survey, FuseSocial and its partners have the opportunity to draw comparisons between the 2014 and 2019 survey data, in order to continue to make changes that reflect the current needs of Wood Buffalo residents.
+The results of the survey will be used by a wide range of local organizations to facilitate conversations aimed at developing innovative solutions to pressing challenges that affect quality of life for Wood Buffalo residents.
+Additionally, as the second survey, this community has the benefit of comparing the 2014 and 2019 survey data, in order to make changes that reflect the current needs of Wood Buffalo residents.

 Wood Buffalo First Community Wellbeing Survey 2014